 Your employees are your business’s greatest strength.
 They’re the ones who make the magic happen, right?
 So, as an employer and business owner, you would be devastated if one of your workers got hurt on the job.
 It’s your legal responsibility to provide a safe workplace, which is a pretty serious job.
 Sure, workers’ comp insurance is great, but why not head off an accident before it happens?

 Fortunately, we’ve got some tips to help you step up workplace safety at your business.
-Check out the following ten points.
+Check out the following eight points.

 Something about cell phones is too tempting to ignore.
 Though we know that we shouldn’t text and drive, somehow it happens anyway – and often with disastrous consequences.
 According to the National Highway Transportation Administration, 391,000 were injured and over 3,400 were killed in distracted driving accidents in 2015.
 The CDC reports that every day in the United States about nine people are killed and 1000 are injured in crashes that involve a distracted driver.
 As a tow truck operator, you and your drivers spend hours on the road, and it’s essential that your full attention is on the task at hand.
 We’ll take a look at why texting and driving is so deadly for tow truck drivers.